Frosthaven/Wildstar_uiMapper/dev-source/README.md

 end
 ```

-But remember, chaining methods is merely optional!
+But remember, chaining methods is merely optional (more on this below)!
 The following will accomplish the same thing:
 ```lua
  --inside of OnLoad
  self.ui = uiMapper:new({